getfem-doc/getfem-doc-translations/doc/sphinx/source/scilab/cmdref_gf_spmat.rst

 General constructor for spmat objects.

-  Create a new sparse matrix in getfem++ format.
+  Create a new sparse matrix in GetFEM format.
 These sparse matrix can be stored as CSC (compressed column sparse), which is the format used by Matlab, or they can be stored as WSC (internal format to getfem).
 The CSC matrices are not writable (it would be very inefficient), but they are optimized for multiplication with